|Trichorionic Triamniotic Triplets After Single Embryo Transfer: A Case Series and Literature Review|

 |Isao Takehara1, Toshifumi Takahashi2, Kuniaki Ota2, Nobuhiko Ohta3, Hideki Mizunuma2, Satoru Nagase1|

-2Fukushima Medical Center for Children and Women, Fukushima Medical University, Fukushima, Japan
+2Fukushima Medical Center for Children and Women, Fukushima Medical University, Fukushima 960-1295, Japan

-Objectives: Monozygotic triplet pregnancy very rarely occurs in assisted reproductive technology treatment.
-We report two cases of trichorionic triplet pregnancies after single embryo transfer (SET) and review the literature.
+Objectives: Monozygotic triplet pregnancy very rarely occurs in assisted reproductive technology (ART) treatment.
+The present study reported two cases of trichorionic triplet pregnancies after single embryo transfer (SET) and reviewed the literature in this regard.

-Case presentation: In the first case, a 29-year-old female underwent the long protocol using gonadotropin-releasing hormone analogue, and one full blastocyst was transferred in a fresh cycle.
-At 6 gestational weeks, three gestational sacs were clearly observed, and after 1 week, only one fetus with fetal heart beat was found.
-In the second case, a 39-year-old female underwent intracytoplasmic sperm injection treatment, and seven embryos were frozen.
-After assisted hatching, one fully expanded blastocyst was transferred during a hormone replacement cycle.
-At 6 gestational weeks, three gestational sacs with three yolk sacs were observed.
-After 1 week, two fetuses with fetal heart beat were found.
+Case Presentation: In the first case, a 29-year-old female underwent the long protocol using gonadotropin-releasing hormone analogue and one full blastocyst was transferred in a fresh cycle.
+At 6 gestational weeks, three gestational sacs were clearly observed, while only one fetus with fetal heart beat was found after one week.
+In the second case, a 39-year-old female underwent intracytoplasmic sperm injection treatment and seven embryos were frozen accordingly.
+After assisted hatching, one completely expanded blastocyst was transferred during a hormone replacement cycle.
+Three gestational sacs with three yolk sacs were observed at 6 gestational weeks.
+Finally, two fetuses with fetal heart beat were found after one week.

 Cite By, Google Scholar